 The middle and the end of the dry season that runs from late June to October is the best time to view wild life in Tarangire National Park.
-Most of the animals move out of the park during the wet season and viewing animals is remarkably less good.
+Most of the animals move out of the park during the wet season and viewing animals is at that time less rewarding.

-In June to October, the animals gather around the Tarangire River and this is the best time to go to Tarangire Park.
-There is little rainfall during June to October hence making it the time with the best weather
+In June to October (the dry season), the animals gather around the Tarangire River and this is the best time to go to Tarangire National Park.
+There is little rainfall during this time of the year hence making it the time with the best weather for game viewing.

-June to October still marks the high season with so many tourists filling the park.
-While the low season comes in April to May.
-The peak of the wet season sets in during March and April, hence the worst weather then.
+June to October still marks the high / peak tourist season with so many tourists filling the park. on the other hand, the low tourist season comes in March, April and May when the park is experiencing the wet season characterized y heavy rains, hence the worst weather

 The Dry season: June to October